SiyueZoe/FYP-Project/README.md

-# FYP-Project (Change the name to 'Optimization methods for ???')
+# Optimization methods for load scheduling in smart grid
-Objective: Apply evolutionary computation or swarm intelligence algorithms to perform scheduling of smart grid resources (We do not concider resources).
-The work will be conducted using Matlab or Python.
-(Python only)
+Objective: Apply evolutionary computation or swarm intelligence algorithms to perform scheduling of smart grid appliances.
+The work will be conducted using Python.

 Nature of Project: Programming, Computational Intelligence